Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Results

 Integration of the mean kinetic energy (KE) budget \eqref{eq:KE_transport} over $\mathcal{V}$ leads to

-where $\Omega$ represents the bounding surface of $\mathcal{V}$ with the out-ward pointing surface-normal $n_i$.
+where $\Omega$ represents the bounding surface of $\mathcal{V}$ with the out-ward pointing surface-normal $n_i$, $E_k= \ol{u}_i \ol{u}_i / 2$ represents KE, and $\mathcal{E}$ represents the KE destruction rate (typically small for high Reynolds number flows).
 The transport terms can be manipulated to identify the KE source term as the power loss to drag \citep{gao2019energy,bonnavion2022use}.
 This is achieved by first splitting the bounding surface into $\Omega = \Omega_i + \Omega_w + \Omega_o$, which respectively represent the in-flow surface at $x_\text{min}$, the cylinder no-slip walls, and all remaining boundaries.
-At $\Omega_i$ we have $U_i = (u_\infty,0,0)'$ and we define the reference pressure as the average pressure on $\Omega_i$:
+At $\Omega_i$ we have $u_i = (u_\infty,0,0)'$ and we define the reference pressure as the average pressure on $\Omega_i$:

 With some manipulation of \eqref{eq:partial_KE_vol_int} we obtain the exact balance